meceware/meceware.com/docs/fullpage-for-gutenberg.md

 ## Requirements

-* WordPress version should be at least 5.1.
+* WordPress version should be at least 5.6.
-* Gutenberg should be active on the WordPress site.
+* Gutenberg editor should be active on the WordPress site.

 ## Tutorial Video